jsreport/docs/docs/templating-engines.md

 }
 ```

-## Asynchronous helpers
+## Async
-The helper functions can be also asynchronous and return promises.
+The helper functions can be asynchronous and return promises.
 This can be handy to perform external calls or invoke modules that don't have synchronous API.

 You can, for example, resize an image before putting it to the pdf and produce smaller pdfs.